Skip to main content

 Stocking philosophy

-60L holds one school plus one bottom team.
-The third species is usually the one that breaks the tank.
+60L = one school + one bottom team.
+The third species is usually the one that breaks the filter or the peace.

 Specialist / high-load (even if min ≤ 60L)

-Common plecos, oscars, and any fish over 10 cm at adult size.
-Two centerpiece fish in the same column (two gouramis, two angels in waiting) does not fit.
-Pearl gourami and angelfish look fine at shop size and fail by month nine.
+Common plecos, oscars, adult angelfish, and anything over ~10 cm adult size.
+Two midwater centrepieces (two gouramis, juvenile angels “for later”) look fine at shop size and fail by month nine.
+Soft-water neon plans next to hard-water mollies waste both species.

 Common mistakes at this volume